puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

 ### Changes in Orchestration Capability between PE 2.0 and 1.x

-* The Live Management feature of Puppet Enterprise Console provides a web-based interface to underlying command-line orchestration tools.
+* The console's live management page provides a web-based interface to underlying command-line orchestration tools.
 * The mco local account has been renamed to peadmin in order to reflect the general use nature of this account.
 * The puppetral plugin has been added as an interface to the Puppet Resource Abstraction Layer (RAL).
 * The default message security scheme has changed from AES to PSK.